4 Portable Air Conditioners to Keep You Cool

 The best indoor/outdoor portable air conditioner

-If you live in a dry climate and are looking for some outdoor cooling relief, you’ll want an evaporative cooler.
-While not true air conditioners, evaporative coolers can lower the temperature in a room by about 5 degrees.
-They are most effective during the hottest times of day and when the humidity levels are below 50 percent.
+If you live in a dry climate and are looking for some outdoor cooling relief, you’ll want an evaporative cooler for your indoor and outdoor spaces.
+While not true air conditioners, evaporative coolers can lower the temperature in a space by about 5 degrees.
+They are most effective during the hottest times of day and when the humidity levels are below 60 percent.

-Controls are limited to mechanical knobs on the unit to adjust its three fan speeds.
-It lacks a programmable timer or sleep mode.
+Controls are simple mechanical knobs on the unit to adjust its three fan speeds.

 Room size: Up to 850 square feet